Europe's sidelined leaders urge Trump to defend security interests at his summit with Putin

 European countries’ overarching fear is that Putin will set his sights on one of them next if he wins in Ukraine.

-In a statement early Tuesday, the leaders said that they “welcome the efforts of President Trump towards ending Russia’s war of aggression against Ukraine.”
+Their leaders said Tuesday they “welcome the efforts of President Trump towards ending Russia’s war of aggression against Ukraine.”
 But, they underlined, “the path to peace in Ukraine cannot be decided without Ukraine” and “international borders must not be changed by force.”

 The Europeans on Wednesday will make a fresh attempt to rally Trump to Ukraine’s cause at virtual meetings convened by German Chancellor Friedrich Merz.
-Trump did not confirm whether he would take part, but he did say: “I’m going to get everybody’s ideas” before meeting with Putin.
+Trump did not confirm whether he would take part but did say “I’m going to get everybody’s ideas” before meeting with Putin.

 Ukrainian President Volodymyr Zelenskyy has rejected the idea that Ukraine must commit to giving up land to secure a ceasefire.
 Russia holds shaky control over four of the country’s regions, two in the country’s east and two in the south.

-Zelenskyy on Monday thanked European leaders for their support and urged for more pressure on Moscow, saying that “we see that the Russian army is not preparing to end the war.”
+“We see that the Russian army is not preparing to end the war,” he said Monday.

 Mykhailo Podolyak, an adviser to the chief of Zelenskyy’s office, said anything short of Russia’s strategic defeat would mean that any ceasefire deal would be on Moscow’s terms, erode international law and send a dangerous signal to the world.

-Russia appeared close to taking an important city in the Donetsk region, as its forces were reported to be rapidly infiltrating positions north of Pokrovsk.
+Russia appeared close to taking an important city in the Donetsk region, Pokrovsk.

 Military analysts using open-source information to monitor the battles said the next 24-48 hours could be critical.
-Losing Pokrovsk would hand Russia an important battlefield victory ahead of the summit.
-It would also complicate Ukrainian supply lines to the Donetsk region, where the Kremlin has focused the bulk of its military efforts.
+Losing Pokrovsk would hand Russia an important victory ahead of the summit.
+It also would complicate Ukrainian supply lines to the Donetsk region, where the Kremlin has focused the bulk of military efforts.

 “A lot will depend on availability, quantity and quality of Ukrainian reserves,” Pasi Paroinen, an analyst with the Finland-based Black Bird Group, wrote on social media late Monday.